iotaledger/iota-spec-template/template/HOW-TO-SPEC.md

 ### Posterity
 We don't want to throw away any work, ever.
-When Products are deprecated,
+When Products are deprecated, we maintain their histories.

 ## Component Parts